On the Double Copy for Spinning Matter: Constructing the Lagrangians

 where $q^{\mu}$ and $p^{\mu}$ are the momentum of the axion and the matter line respectively.
 As predicted, we identify the first factor as the scalar 3pt. amplitude $A_{3}^{\mu,s=0}\propto p^{\mu}$ and the second factor as the dipole of the spin-1 amplitude $\left.A_{3}^{\mu,s=1}\right|_{J}\propto S^{\mu\rho}q_{\rho}$ \cite{Bautista:2019tdr}, which signals this corresponds to the \0x1 theory.
 The overall proportionality factor can be adjusted accordingly.
-The QFT 3pt. vertex is then the direct analog of (\ref{eq:3ptwl}), given by
+The QFT 3-pt. vertex leading to \eqref{eq:target} is then the direct analog of (\ref{eq:3ptwl}), That is, after identifying $S^{\mu \nu} \to J^{\mu \nu}$ up to longitudinal terms, (\ref{eq:3ptwl}) becomes